dpsspatial/Installation-Instructions/qgis.md

 First, what version of Debian Linux (Ubuntu / Mint) are you running?

-The knickname of your APT repository will depend on the version of the OS and which version of QGIS you can run.
+The codename of your APT repository will depend on the version of the OS and which version of QGIS you can run.

 QGIS 3.x will run on Ubuntu 18.04 (bionic) and Linux Mint 19 (bionic) and *above*.